junxit/us-congress-bills-110/bill.md

 ## § 3.
 Green Chemistry Research and Development Program

-- **(a)** *In general* The President shall establish a Green Chemistry Research and Development Program to promote and coordinate Federal green chemistry research, development, demonstration, education, and technology transfer activities.
+- **(a)** *In general* The President shall establish a Green Chemistry Research and Development Program to promote and coordinate Federal green chemistry research, development, education, and technology transfer activities.
 - **(b)** *Program activities* The activities of the Program shall be designed to—
-  - **(1)** provide sustained support for green chemistry research, development, demonstration, education, and technology transfer through—
+  - **(1)** provide sustained support for green chemistry research, development, education, and technology transfer through—
     - **(A)** merit-reviewed competitive grants to individual investigators and teams of investigators, including, to the extent practicable, young investigators, for research and development;
     - **(B)** grants to fund collaborative research and development partnerships among universities, industry, and nonprofit organizations;
-    - **(C)** green chemistry research, development, demonstration, and technology transfer conducted at Federal laboratories; and
+    - **(C)** green chemistry research, development, and technology transfer conducted at Federal laboratories; and
     - **(D)** to the extent practicable, encouragement of consideration of green chemistry in—
       - **(i)** the conduct of Federal chemical science and engineering research and development; and
       - **(ii)** the solicitation and evaluation of all proposals for chemical science and engineering research and development;